munen/vim_setup/README.md

     git submodule init
     git submodule update

-For pyflakes, look at the pyflakes section of this readme.

 ## Upgrade
 If you want to upgrade all plugins, pull master for each bundle: